Home

 Current availability:

-Yeah, yeah, I know Jan Hammer made it big in the States, but he's from Prague, OK?
-(In)famous in the '80s for his cheesy TV themes ('Miami Vice' springs to mind), Hammer was/is a consummate jazz musician, having played in the original Mahavishnu Orchestra and with Jeff Beck, on top of his solo output.
-The First Seven Days was his first solo release, and states on the rear sleeve, "For those concerned: There is no guitar on this album".
+Yeah, yeah, I know Jan Hammer made it big in the States, but he's from Prague.
+(In)famous in the '80s for his cheesy TV themes (Miami Vice springs to mind), Hammer was/is a consummate jazz musician, having played in the original Mahavishnu Orchestra and with Jeff Beck, on top of his solo output.
+The First Seven Days was his first solo release and states on the rear sleeve, "For those concerned: There is no guitar on this album".
 Indeed there isn't.
 There are, however, swathes of excellently-played keyboards of a pleasingly mid-'70s variety, with Hammer making noises with his MiniMoog that just shouldn't be possible; no, that isn't slapped fretless bass on The Animals.
 The material is surprisingly unjazzy most of the time, although the occasional Mahavishnuesque lead line gives the game away.
 About the best description I can come up with for most of the album is instrumental keyboard-led, largely drumless progressive, so don't let Hammer's reputation put you off.

 Official site